Knot: Capsizing

-To capsize (or spill) a knot is to change its form and rearrange its parts, usually by pulling on specific ends in certain ways.
+To capsize a knot is to change its form and rearrange its parts, usually by pulling on specific ends in certain ways.
 When used inappropriately, some knots tend to capsize easily or even spontaneously.
-Often the capsized form of the knot offers little resistance to slipping or unraveling.
-A reef knot, when misused as a bend, can capsize dangerously.
+Often the capsized form of the knot offers little resistance to slipping or spilling (coming untied).
+A reef knot, tying the binding of furled sails, can be capsized for untying by pulling on one tail and its standing part, which casts it into a cow hitch of the other half of the knot around the pulled strand.

 Sometimes a knot is intentionally capsized as a method of tying another knot, as with the "lightning method" of tying a bowline.
-Some knots, such as the carrick bend, are generally tied in one form then capsized to obtain a stronger or more stable form.
+The carrick bend, is commonly shown to be tied by reeving a lattice form and then capsizing that into its stable form (in contrast to retaining the lattice form by seizing the tails to standing parts).

 Sliding

 In knots that are meant to grip other objects, failure can be defined as the knot moving relative to the gripped object.
 While the knot itself is not untied, it ceases to perform the desired function.
 For instance, a simple rolling hitch tied around a railing and pulled parallel to the railing might hold up to a certain tension, then start sliding.
 Sometimes this problem can be corrected by working-up the knot tighter before subjecting it to load, but usually the problem requires either a knot with more wraps or a rope of different diameter or material.